-72.0% of the male resident workers in The Hills Shire have qualifications, compared to 65.5% for New South Wales.
+72.0% of the resident workers (All industries) in The Hills Shire have qualifications, compared to 65.5% for New South Wales.

 Education is an essential means of building the knowledge and skill levels of the labour force, which is a key factor in achieving future economic and social development.

-- The age structure of the male resident workforce;
+- The age structure of the resident workforce;

 - The professional or social ambitions of people to obtain qualifications (that is, to seek education and retraining);